lachatak/kafka-cli-config-helper/README.md

 ### Limitations
 One configuration file can only resolve values from the same google project/k8s cluster/google cloud secret manager.
 This limitation is fine most of the cases.

-## Execute command
-Go into the generated directory and see README.md.
-In the command sections there are several popular kafka actions ready to be used.
-All you need to do is to copy the command into a terminal window and run.
-Underlying config file and credentials will be mounted into the docker container.

 # Supported resolvers
 There are several [resolvers](resolvers.py) supported.